Kit Carson: Mountain man (1829–1841)

 Life for Carson as a mountain man was not easy.
 After collecting beavers from traps, he had to hold onto them for months at a time until the annual Rocky Mountain Rendezvous, held in remote areas of the West like the banks of the Green River in Wyoming.
-With the money received for the pelts, the necessities of an independent life, including fish hooks, flour and tobacco, were procured.
-As there was little or no medical access in the varied regions in which he worked, Carson had to dress his wounds and nurse himself.
-Conflict with Indians sometimes occurred.
-Carson's primary clothing then was made of deer skins that had stiffened ftom being left outdoors for a time.
-The suit offered some protection against weapons used by the Indians.
+With the money received for the pelts, the necessities of an independent life, including fish hooks, flour and tobacco, were bought.
+As there was little or no medical access in the regions in which he worked, Carson had to dress his wounds and nurse himself.
+There was also sometimes conflict with Indians.
+Carson's primary clothing then was made of deer skins that had stiffened from being left outdoors for a long period of time.
+This clothing offered some protection against weapons used by hostile Indians.

 Grizzly bears were one of the mountain man's greatest enemies.
-An incident involving the animals happened to Carson in 1834 as he was hunting an elk alone.
-Two bears crossed paths with him and quickly chased him up a tree.
-One of the bears tried to make him fall by shaking the tree but was unsuccessful and eventually went away.
-Carson returned to his camp as fast as he could.
-He wrote in his Memoirs: "[The bear] finally concluded to leave, of which I was heartily pleased, never having been so scared in my life."
+In 1834, when Carson was hunting an elk alone, two bears crossed paths with him and quickly chased him up a tree.
+One of the bears tried, unsuccessfully, to make him fall by shaking the tree, but eventually went away.
+Carson then returned to his camp as fast as possible.
+He wrote in his Memoirs, "[The bear] finally concluded to leave, of which I was heartily pleased, never having been so scared in my life."

-The last rendezvous was held in 1840.
-At that time, the fur trade began to drop off.
-Fashionable men in London, Paris, and New York City wanted silk hats, instead of beaver hats.
-In addition, beaver populations across North America were declining rapidly from overexploitation.
-Carson knew that it was time to find other work.
-He wrote in his Memoirs, "Beaver was getting scarce, it became necessary to try our hand at something else."

-In 1841, he was hired at Bent's Fort, in Colorado, at the largest building on the Santa Fe Trail.
-Hundreds of people worked or lived there.
-Carson hunted buffalo, antelope, deer, and other animals to feed the people.
-He was paid one dollar a day.
-He returned to Bent's Fort several times during his life to provide meat for the fort's residents again.